LAWNCARE CALENDAR

 • Most of the leaves have yet to fall, though once we have a frost this should accelerate the process; it’s important that you collect these regularly, especially if you reseeded this autumn.
 If leaves are left, they will smother the new grass leaving dead patches that moss will colonise, and you’ll be back to square one.
 Use your scarifier or brush cartridge in your Allett mower to pick these up.

 • Your autumn renovations should now have been completed and the lawn can be left to regenerate at its own pace.
 The recent mild weather and rain should have helped with this however some of your may not have been able to do this with the heavy rainfall.
-You still have time but be wary of frosts.
+If you haven't renovated yet be aware of frosts as you don't want cold weather if you are seeding.

 • If you need to fertilise the lawn, please use an autumn/winter fertiliser; these are usually low in Nitrogen but have a higher amount of Phosphate and Potash than summer feeds.
 These two last nutrients help with root development and strengthen the plant’s cell walls, therefore allowing the turf to go into winter with stronger and healthier plants.
 N.B a slow-release fertiliser would be better, as this will slowly introduce the nutrients into the ground over the 3 months or so of its life rather than a sudden flush of growth which could encourage lawn diseases such as Fusarium.